-If you work at a larger organisation or one in which communication is challenging, you may be faced with silos that can harm attempts to improve employee engagement.
-Silos can form for a number of different reasons, including poor communication, disconnect from the top down, misunderstanding of the organisation’s purpose, mission and values or lack of recognition from their colleagues.
+If you work at a larger organization or one in which communication is challenging, you may be faced with silos that can harm attempts to improve employee engagement.
+Silos can form for a number of different reasons, including poor communication, disconnect from the top down, misunderstanding of the organization’s purpose, mission and values or lack of recognition from their colleagues.
 When this happens, people tend to retreat to the safety of their inner circle rather than going to the wider business and may pursue goals and objectives that don’t align with the company.

 Fortunately, silos can be broken down, and it requires everyone at the company, from management to the people working in silos, to participate.
 HR’s role is to help facilitate the breakdown, so the company can move forward.
 Together.